uber-go/gopatch/README.md

    func main() {

 ```
-  Note: Only the description comments get displayed during diff mode.
+Note: Only the description comments get displayed during diff & print-only mode.
 Non description comments are ignored.
 Moreover, only comments from patches that actually apply on the
 target file are shown.

 # Examples

 This section lists various example patches you can try in your code.